When true, causes the Lisp heap and the executable or dynamic library to be saved in two separate files.

 :resources.
 This places the Lisp heap file in the

-Contents/MacOS directory alongside the executable, which allows the heap to be included in the signature of the bundle.
+Resources directory of the bundle, which allows the heap to be included in the bundle's signature.
+For an application bundle, the

 The main use of split is to allow third-party code signing to be applied to the executable or dynamic library, which is often not possible when saving an image with the Lisp heap included in a single file.